 Exceptions:

-Continuously insulated roof assemblies where the thickness of insulation varies 1 inch (25 mm) or less and where the area-weighted U-factor is equivalent to the same assembly with the R-value specified in Table C402.2.
+Continuously insulated roof assemblies where the thickness of insulation varies 1 inch (25 mm) or less and where the area-weighted U-factor is equivalent to the same assembly with the R-value specified in Table C402.1.3.

+Where tapered insulation is used with insulation entirely above deck, the R-value where the insulation thickness varies 1 inch (25 mm) or less from the minimum thickness of tapered insulation shall comply with the R-value specified in Table C402.1.3.

-Unit skylight curbs included as a component of an NFRC 100 rated assembly shall not be required to be insulated.
+Unit skylight curbs included as a component of a skylight listed and labeled in accordance with NFRC 100 shall not be required to be insulated.

 Insulation installed on a suspended ceiling with removable ceiling tiles shall not be considered part of the minimum thermal resistance of the roof insulation.

-C402.2.2 Classification of walls.
-Walls associated with the building envelope shall be classified in accordance with Section C202.

 C402.2.3 Thermal resistance of above-grade walls.
-The minimum thermal resistance (R-value) of the insulating materials installed in the wall cavity between the framing members and continuously on the walls shall be as specified in Table C402.2, based on framing type and construction materials used in the wall assembly.
-The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.2.
+The minimum thermal resistance (R-value) of materials installed in the wall cavity between the framing members and continuously on the walls shall be as specified in Table C402.1.3, based on framing type and construction materials used in the wall assembly.
+The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.1.3.

-"Mass walls" shall include walls weighing not less than:
+"Mass walls" shall include:

-35 psf (170 kg/m2) of wall surface area.
+Walls weighing not less than 35 psf (170 kg/m2) of wall surface area.

-25 psf (120 kg/m2) of wall surface area if the material weight is not more than 120 pounds per cubic foot (pcf) (1,900 kg/m3).
+Walls weighing not less than 25 psf (120 kg/m2) of wall surface area if the material weight is not more than 120 pounds per cubic foot (pcf) (1,900 kg/m3).

+Having a heat capacity exceeding 7 Btu/ft2 • °F (144 kJ/m2 • K).

+Having a heat capacity exceeding 5 Btu/ft2 • °F (103 kJ/m2 • K), where the material weight is not more than 120 pcf (1900 kg/m3).